edelgrace/edelgrace.me/content/blog/2016-03-06-blogilates-beginners-workout-calendar-2-0-day-19.md

 ### Day 19: Abs

 I loathe ab days.
 They're really hard and not that fun, haha.
 But I really do feel the burn the most on these days.
-I need to work on this&#8230;
+I need to work on this...

 ### Video 1: Fun Indoor Cardio Workout